 Cue the rolling of eyes and the slow shaking of heads.

-A bunch of old riding buddies, a few too many pints and an idea formed.
-Most such things come to nothing, but this one stuck, and over a few years grew into the MoorsOneHundred.
-Maps were dusted off, lines were drawn, chains oiled, routes checked, many miles ridden, tea and cake were consumed, corrections made.
-We got lost, we fell out a few times, we laughed a lot.
-Three years of procrastination and several ruined maps later we are ready.
+A bunch of old bike riding buddies, a few too many pints and an idea formed.
+Most such things come to nowt, but this one stuck and over a few years grew into the Moors One Hundred.

 Over those 30 years, bikes have improved, the camping gear and clothing has got lighter and better, and more people have started heading out for multi day adventures.
 We decided that it was time to show you our beautiful North York Moors with an event of our own.

 It can be a little bewildering though if you are new to the game.
 You can look at M100 as being a gateway drug.
 By taking care of the route, a place to camp, making sure you will eat and drink well, as well as getting advice and tips from the old hands and experts, M100 is an ideal introduction for first timers as well as being atractive to those with more experience.

 The Moors themselves have hardly changed in those 30 years.
 It's still a wonderful place in which to lose yourself for a few days, the trails are great, the people as welcoming as ever, it lacks the crowds that blight the other National Parks and the pubs, food & beers get better with every visit.
 Its a very special mix.
 And we know where the best bits are hiding.

 We offer two or three days of cracking riding in one of the most beautiful parts of the UK, with great overnight stops chock full of fab food, live music, various craft beers and dollops of good craic thrown in for good measure.
 And being Yorkshire, it's cracking value for money.